ziviledauderiene/invoice-app/README.md

 # Invoice app

 This is a solution to the [Invoice app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
-I am working on it!
+I am working on it, not finished yet.

 ### Link
 https://invoice-app-ziviledauderiene.vercel.app/